Share

 When customers create and share UGC videos online, businesses have the opportunity to turn them into their brand advocates, letting real customers prove the value of their brand and products.
 Seeing real customers on the brand's social platform would make potential customers also want to buy and share their experiences with the product.

-As more people share their experiences with the brand, their community grows larger, with more customer interactions and conversations between the brand and its audience.
+As more people share their experiences with the brand, their community grows larger, with more interactions among customers and even conversations between the brand and its audience.

 User-generated content has the power to help brands build a community organically.